ELECTIVE MONARCHY

 Unixploria is an Enlightened Monarchy, which means we use rationality to enforce reforms in our kingdom.
 However, we believe the revolutionary ideas that followed the mental paradigm shift took the initial liberating steps too far.

 The movement initially offered a fresh new perspective.
 Religion is necessary, but shouldn't be a public affair.
-Using science and rational reasoning is also beneficial, but we must not forget the importance of our emotions to human beings.
+Using science and rational reasoning is also beneficial, but we must not forget the importance of our emotions.

 The House of Oxenmire, the current royal house of Unixploria, has historically favored a moderate approach to governing a nation.
-Considering that our royal house also believes in the radical ideas that arose during the 1700s, many might view our viewpoint as an anomaly.
-However, the philosophical and scientific ideas that emerged during the Enlightenment still hold validity today.
+Given that our royal house also holds radical ideas that emerged in the 1700s, many might view our viewpoint as an anomaly.
+However, the philosophical and scientific ideas that emerged during the Enlightenment remain valid today.